Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 How to identify?

 To identify a bad IACV, disconnect the IACV connector.
-If idle speed decreases or remains constant, it means the IACV valve is fine.
+If idle speed decreases and the engine dies out, it means the IACV valve is fine.

 Another way to test the idle air control valve is to remove the air boot from the throttle body and cover the throttle body with something that will stop the airflow like your hand or tape.